andyhasit/wallace/CONTRIBUTING.md

 We need a way to formalise this.

-#### Size

-Size matters.
-New changes should not add too much to the bundle.
+### Bundle size

+We aim to keep the base bundle size of `wallace` to a minimum by:

+* Enabling tree shaking.
+* Avoiding ES6 constructs that add mounds of extra code when transpiled, such as classes.

-You can obtain the real size with:
+You can obtain the real size of a bundle in a project with:

 ```sh
 du -b dist/bundle.js